quicwg/base-drafts/draft-ietf-quic-transport.md

 Application Protocol Error Code:

-: A 16-bit application protocol error code (see {{app-error-codes}}) which indicates why the stream is being closed.
+: A variable-length integer indicating the application protocol error code (see {{app-error-codes}}) which indicates why the stream is being closed.

 Final Size: